AvtoVAZ/AvtoVAZ/README.md

 15 Year old programmer intrested in Data Science Trying to lern MySQL and Python
-Contact me via Email (leonidasbitsounis@gmail.com) Looking for collaboration with small programers to find exploits and issues in code Thank you! <3
+Contact me via Email (leonidasbitsounis@gmail.com) Looking for collaboration with small programmers to find exploits and issues in code Thank you! <3

 <!---